 - encourage students to walk to school wherever possible - even it is just part of the way - and take part in the National Walk to School Week/Living Streets initiative in March.

-- the installation of bicycle sheds means more students can easily use non-car based transport to school.
+- the installation of three new bicycle sheds means more students can easily use non-car based transport to school.
+Over 150 students currently cycle to school.